Ritalin Detox & Rehab

 Offering a medically assisted Ritalin detox

-Many of our patients build up a tolerance to Ritalin.
-This means patients are consuming vast amounts of the drug in order to achieve the desired ‘high’.
+Many of our clients build up a tolerance to Ritalin.
+This means clients are consuming vast amounts of the drug in order to achieve the desired ‘high’.
 Chronic users experience painful withdrawal symptoms during detox.
 This is because Ritalin withdrawal causes a drop in the hormone dopamine within the brain.
 The brain requires time to re-establish natural dopamine production.
 To combat these withdrawal symptoms chronic addicts are offered a ‘tapered detox’.
-This means patients reduce Ritalin intake gradually.
+This means clients reduce Ritalin intake gradually.
 Withdrawal symptoms begin within 4-8 hours after Ritalin was last consumed.
 Symptoms cease after 5-7 days.

 Psychological treatment we offer

-Once patients stabilise during detox the rehabilitation programme progresses into psychological treatment.
+Once clients stabilise during detox the rehabilitation programme progresses into psychological treatment.
 Patients receive therapy and counselling sessions designed to tackle the emotional causes of Ritalin addiction.
 Therapy takes place in group or individual therapy sessions.
-A qualified therapist supervises all sessions making sure patients participate fully.
+A qualified therapist supervises all sessions making sure clients participate fully.
 Common therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.

 12-months aftercare programme